 This page discusses disability as a prohibited ground for discrimination under Article 14 of the European Convention on Human Rights.
 For Article 14 in general, see the main European Convention page.

-- Numerous cases have held that Article 14 covers discrimination because of a person’s health status, including disability and various health impairments.
-There is little doubt that stammering can fall within Article 14.
-Below Disability falls within Article 14.
+- Numerous cases have held that “other status” in Article 14 includes discrimination because of a person’s health status, including disability and health impairments: below Disability falls within Article 14.

 Disability falls within Article 14

 Article 14 covers “discrimination on any ground such as sex, race, colour, language, religion, political or other opinion, national or social origin, association with a national minority, property, birth or other status”.

 Article 14 does not mention disability.
 However, numerous decisions of the European Court of Human Rights (ECtHR) in Strasbourg have held that Article 14 covers disability and indeed other health conditions, within the words “or other status”.
 For example:

 Kiyutin v Russia, ECtHR, 2011